 Diluted earnings per share for common stock reflects the potential dilution that could result if securities or other contracts to issue common stock were exercised or converted into common stock.
-Diluted earnings per share assumes the exercise of stock options and warrants using the treasury stock method and the conversion of the Company's convertible preferred stock using the if-converted method.
+Diluted earnings per share assumes the exercise of stock options and warrants using the treasury stock method.
+Diluted earnings per share does not assume the conversion of the Company's convertible preferred stock using the if-converted method as the result is antidilutive for the period prior to conversion.
 No potentially dilutive securities are convertible or exercisable into shares of Common Stock Subject to Put.

-For all periods presented, all potentially dilutive securities have been excluded from earnings per share calculations as their effect would have been antidilutive.
-The following is a summary of common stock equivalents for the securities outstanding during the respective periods that have been excluded from the earnings per share calculations:
+The following is a summary of common stock equivalents for the securities outstanding during the respective periods that have been excluded from the earnings per share calculations as their impact was antidilutive:

-Three Mon June Six Montl June 2007 2007 2006 2007 2006 2007 (Unaudited) Stock options 2,445,945 2,845,100 2,508,068 2,962,412 Convertible preferred stock warrants 113,129 113,129 113,129 113,129 Common stock warrants 51,727 62,057 56,863 167,655 Convertible preferred stock 17,257,362 17,257,362 17,257,362 17,257,362
+Three Months Ended September 30, ths Ended ber 30, 2007 2006 2007 2006 (U naudited) Stock options and restricted stock units 2,775,856 2,739 3,024,216 Convertible preferred stock warrants 113,129 113,129 Common stock warrants 2,000 62,057 2,000 132,069 Convertible preferred stock 17,257,362 11,504,908 17,257,362